Nicole-Jiang/Fall2016-proj3-grp7/output/Presentation.md

 We run Random forest with RGB features and did 5-folder cross validation.
 The average accuracy rate is: 92.1%

 #### 3.3 Knn model
 We run Knn model with RGB features and did 5-folder cross validation.
-The average accuracy rate is: %
+The average accuracy rate is: 80.6%

 #### 3.4 xgboost model
 We run xgboost model with RGB features and did 5-folder cross validation.
-The average accuracy rate is: %

-#### 3.5 Neuro network model
-We run Neuro network model with RGB features and did 5-folder cross validation.
-The average accuracy rate is: %
+The average accuracy rate is: 92.2%

-#### 3.6 Ensemble methods
+#### 3.5 Ensemble methods
 Use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms alone.

 + Details